codders/up/README.md

 ## Firestore synchronisation

 `vuex-easy-firestore` is used to sync the store with `firestore`.
 The plugin itself is not directly intended for use with Nuxt, and therefore may break

+## Push notifications

+There is support for push notifications in the application.
+You will need to generate the Application Server Keys, as described here: https://developers.google.com/web/fundamentals/push-notifications/subscribing-a-user